awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 1. Get started creating your Amazon EC2 instances\.
 For information, see [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)\.

 Another strategy to consider is using identity federation with IAM to integrate your existing identity provider system and resources\.
 This strategy is particularly useful if you already have a corporate identity provider or are already configured to support users using web identity providers\.
-Identity federation allows you to grant secure access to AWS resources, including AWS CodePipeline, without having to create or manage IAM users\.
+Identity federation allows you to grant secure access to AWS resources, including CodePipeline, without having to create or manage IAM users\.
 You can leverage features and policies for password security requirements and credential rotation\.
 You can use sample applications as templates for your own design\.

 **To set up identity federation**